The Social Media Muddle

 Social Media platforms are used by one in three people in the world and continuing to rise in popularity.
 Social sites such as Facebook, Instagram, and Twitter, rule the web with user generated content.
-The content that is uploaded then receives likes and comments which is the lifeblood that keeps the sites alive.
+The content that is uploaded then receives likes and comments which are the lifeblood that keeps the sites alive.
 Social status outside of the internet has now started to be determined due to the amount of likes and followers a person has online.
 90 % of social media users fall between the ages of 18 and 29 years old.
-This age group is easily influenced and if their social status is affected negatively from social likes, there vision of self-worth could be as well.
+This age group is most easily influenced and if their social status is affected negatively from social likes, their vision of self-worth could be as well.
+This could soon become a much bigger issue and become associated with psychological problems such as depression, stress, anxiety, and vulnerability.
+People with depression are more likely to have suicidal thoughts compared to those who are not depressed.
 With that being said, if social media sites were to get rid of allowing the amount of likes a user gets on to be shown on their uploaded digital content, suicide rates will lower, and self-worth will improve all due to a more equal appearance of social status.

 Deleting social media all together seems like a peaceful getaway.
 Sure, it’s a semi permeant solution to end cyberbullying, low self-esteem and suicide caused by social media, but not an everlasting one.
 Parents think they have full control over their children at all times and can limit what they are seeing online.
 Facts are, they don’t.
 Kids will never stop migrating to new apps that are foreign to parents.
 Banning social media just isn’t realistic.
 All that is needed to be a new user on a social site is an email address and internet access.
 With this being said, students would still be able to access the sites and find themselves in the same position they are now.
 This could also end worse than if likes were just deleted because the young users would have no one to turn to if they were being bullied and felt low since they have been hiding the accounts.
 This is the ultimate backfire and would be the opposite of what success would look like.

-Not only would banning teens from social media be nearly impossible, it could also lead to issues in school.
+Not only would banning teens from social media be nearly impossible, it can also lead to issues in school.
 There’s a risk of social marginalization for kids who are not allowed to socialize in this way that’s now so embedded in social lives.
 If a teenager is at the age where all of their friends are on social media it can lead to feelings of being left out, isolated and socially ostracized from peers.
-Again, this could lead to self-harm and irreversible neurological damage.
-Another reason banning social media can have the reverse effect.
+As previously stated, this could lead to self-harm and irreversible neurological damage.
+Just another reason banning social media can have the reverse effect.

 Another reason the argument of banning social media is invalid and unattainable in today’s world is due to work and school flow through the sites.
 48% of job-seekers credit social media for helping find their current job and 69% of students use social media when finding internships.
 Ignoring these sites would hurt the value that they bring to the table.
 Social media is also sometimes required for school research and to network with fellow students.
 In the United States more than 80% of college and university faculty use social media; more than 50% use it for teaching; and 30% for communicating with students.
 This is a need and another reason deleting the site as a whole would hinder students and not aid to their success.